wuqixiaobai/wpsso-plm/readme.txt

 <p>The <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO PLM Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-extends">WPSSO PLM Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoplm-readme-extends">WPSSO Pro plugin</a> as well.</p>

-[Purchase the WPSSO Place / Location and Local Business Meta (WPSSO PLM) Pro extension here](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).
+[Purchase the WPSSO Place / Location and Local Business Meta Pro extension here](https://wpsso.com/extend/plugins/wpsso-plm/?utm_source=wpssoplm-readme-purchase) (all purchases include a *No Risk 30 Day Refund Policy*).

 == Installation ==